mirage/mirage-decks/slides/uw14-seminar/content.md

 ## Faster than light?

-Many network services suffer as _latency_ increases:
+Many network services suffer as _latency_ increases, e.g.,

 + Siri
 + Google Glass

-+ ...to say nothing of operation when disconnected
+...to say nothing of how they operate when disconnected

-> So let's move the computation close to the data
+> So let's move the computation closer to the data

 <!-- .element: class="fragment" data-fragment-index="1" -->